-Term Meaning ARA Appropriate Regulatory Authority (i.e. the agency responsible for investigating or responding to the unlawful activity).
-Complaint A complaint is an expression of dissatisfaction made about Council services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required.
-For the purposes of this policy, a complaint does not include: a report alleging unlawful activity (see definition below) a request for information about a Council policy or procedure a request for an explanation of actions taken by Council a request for internal review of a Council decision.
+Term Meaning ARA Appropriate Regulatory Authority (i.e., the agency responsible for investigating or responding to the unlawful activity).
+Complaint A complaint is an expression of dissatisfaction with a Council's policy or procedure, Councillor/s, staff member/s, fees and charges, agents or quality of service.
+It is distinct from a customer enquiry or request.
+Complaints are managed under council's Complaint Handling Policy.
 Enforcement Actions taken in response to serious or deliberate contraventions of laws.
 Regulation Using a variety of tools and strategies to influence and change behaviour to achieve the objectives of an Act, Regulation or other statutory instrument administered by Council.
-Report alleging unlawful activity An expression of concern or a request for service in relation to alleged unlawful activity, where a response or resolution is explicitly or implicitly expected or legally required.
-Unlawful activity Any activity or work that has been or is being carried out contrary to the below and/or failure to take required action in order to be compliant with: • terms or conditions of a development consent, approval, permit or licence • an environmental planning instrument that regulates the activities or work that can be carried out on particular land • a legislative provision regulating a particular activity or work • a required development consent, approval, permission or licence.
+Report alleging unlawful activity (or a Request for Service) An expression of concern or a request for service in relation to alleged unlawful activity, where a response or resolution is explicitly or implicitly expected or legally required.
+Unlawful activity Any activity or work that has been or is being carried out contrary to the below and/or failure to take required action in order to be compliant with: • terms or conditions of a development consent, approval, permit or licence • an environmental planning instrument that regulates the activities or work that can be carried out on particularland • a legislative provision regulating a particular activity or work • a required development consent, approval, permission or licence.